AdrianFilinski/AdrianFilinski/README.md

 I'm Adrian from Poland, and I do responsive Websites and app.
 I realy enjoy learning languagues (JavaScript, PHP) and frameworks like React.
 I learn new programming things every day.

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: REACT / JS / HTML / CSS

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on my skills :)